AdaCore/spark2014/docs/ug/appendix.rst

    Wide_Width, Wide_Wide_Image, Wide_Wide_Value, Wide_Wide_Width,
    Width.

 #.
+The 'Update attribute on multidimensional unconstrained arrays is not
+   yet fully supported in proof.
+Checks might be missing so currently an error is emitted for any use of the 'Update attribute on multidimensional unconstrained arrays.

+#.
 The difference between the floating-point values +0 and -0 (as defined in
    IEEE-754 standard) is ignored in proof.
 This is correct for all programs that do not exploit the difference in bit-pattern between +0 and -0.
 For example,